futurestages/OnBoardXR_Landing_Page/docs/glossary-tickets.md

 ### Audience Avatars
 At the recommendation of [`Kevin Laibson`](./jettison.md) during [`OnBoardXR: Below Deck`](obxr2-below-deck.md), often attendees are presented with an additional selection of [`Audience Avatars`](./glossary-avatars.md) to denote their preferred level of interaction within the experience.
 Active Attendees were instructed to select a bright orange life vest so they could be easily spotted and incorporated into the event.
 Meanwhile, Passive Attendees selected either a Blue/Gray life vest or a completely invisible avatar, allowing them to freely wander and watch from anywhere in the virtual world without being acknowledged or “put on the spot” by the performers.

+## Pricing
+Tickets are priced at the discretion of individual shows or events, often based on historical data.
+OnBoardXR's Seasonal Showcases are offered at a pay-what-you-want donation to ensure access to anyone who wishes to experience artists work and all revenues are split between participants.
+After each Season, OnBoardXR shares box office data to anyalize and track trends in the broader virtual creative economy.